 Q: Have you made friends with locals or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends with the locals?

 A: In the beginning I mainly had expat friends.
-However, Koreans (especially those who are keen to practice their English-speaking skills) are super friendly and always trying to make foreigner friends.
+However, Koreans (especially those who are keen to practice their English-speaking skills) are super friendly and always trying to make friends with foreigners.
 It really isn’t hard to make friends in Ulsan or South Korea.
 You just have to put yourself out there.

 Working in Ulsan